Select highlights in the history of

 The Mary Duke Biddle Foundation

 1956 • The Mary Duke Biddle Foundation is incorporated on September 14 to support the founder’s interests in education, religion, music and the arts, and aid to communities.
-According to the agreement of trust, not less than 50 percent of income is directed toward Duke University.
+According to the agreement of trust, half of grant funding will go to Duke University.
 On November 19, the Foundation’s seven trustees meet for the first time.
-The Board approves grants to Duke University for medical research and Christ Church United Methodist, in New York.
+The board approves grants to Duke University for medical research and Christ Church United Methodist, in New York City.

-1957 • Bert Stiles dies and is succeeded on the Board by Thomas L. Perkins.
+1957 • Trustee Bert Stiles dies and is succeeded by Thomas L. Perkins.
 A lifelong associate of the Duke family, Perkins would go on to become chair of the trustees for The Duke Endowment, among other distinctions.
 The Foundation disburses $6,000 to six institutions.
 Mary D.B.T.
 Semans is elected trustee of The Duke Endowment.

-1960 • Mary Duke Biddle dies on June 14 at the age of seventy-three, leaving an additional $10 million in capital funds to the Foundation.
+1960 • Mary Duke Biddle dies on June 14 at the age of 73, leaving an additional $10 million in capital funds to the Foundation.

 1966 • The Mary Duke Biddle Gallery for the Blind opens at the North Carolina Museum of Art, the first of its kind in the world.